plackyhacker/Unhook-BitDefender/README.md

 ![No Bit Defender](https://github.com/plackyhacker/UnhookBitDefender/blob/main/BitDefHooks.png?raw=true)

-And finally, this image shows the `ZwCreateProcess` function after being unhooked (the `jmp` instruction has ben reverted back to the normal syscall):
+And finally, this image shows the `ZwCreateProcess` function after being unhooked (the `jmp` instruction has been reverted back to the normal syscall):

 ![No Bit Defender](https://github.com/plackyhacker/UnhookBitDefender/blob/main/BitDefUnhooked.png?raw=true)